Adjunct Faculty in the Doctor of Medical Science Program

-- Global Health Certificate Program: Wake Forest School of Medicine, 2020
+- Graduate Certificate, Global Health — Wake Forest School of Medicine

-- Master of Professional Studies: New School for Social Research, 1988
+- MPS — New School for Social Research

-- Bachelor of Science – Health Science: State University of NY at Stony Brook, 1983
+- BS, Health Science — State University of NY at Stony Brook

 Dr. Frank Caruso began his career in 1983 as a PA in emergency medicine and orthopedics.
 He worked in a variety of medical centers and health maintenance organizations in New York City.
 In 1994, he was offered a position as Chief PA for the department of orthopedic surgery at Wake Forest University Baptist Medical Center, Winston-Salem, North Carolina.
 Since that time the department has grown from six faculty physicians and six PAs to 60 faculty physicians and nearly 50 PAs and nurse practitioners in 19 locations.
 Dr. Caruso presently serves as manager of the department of orthopedic surgeries satellite APPs and co-director of the Orthopedic PA Fellowship, and precepts students from several PA and nurse practitioner programs throughout the state.
 In the state of North Carolina, Dr. Caruso has served on several committees for the North Carolina Academy of Physician Assistants (NCAPA) and is a Director-at-Large for the Piedmont Association of Physician Assistants.
 Nationally, he is the Chairperson for the Disaster Association of Physician Assistants, which is a Special Interest Group sponsored by the American Academy of Physician Assistants (AAPA).